US–Ireland Alliance: George J. Mitchell Scholarship Program

+On February 1, 2026, the US-Ireland Alliance decided to rename it based on allegations, which Mitchell denied, that he along with convicted sex offenders Jeffrey Epstein and Ghislaine Maxwell abused Virginia Giuffre.

 Scholarship Criteria

 According to the official website of George Mitchell Scholars, 12 recipients are annually selected for one year of postgraduate study at institutions of higher education in both Ireland and Northern Ireland.
 The main criteria for selection are scholarship, leadership and service.

 Vargo has written about the challenges of creating a major scholarship without the funding of a founding donor.